anuragbansal009/app-dct/README.md

 ```

 ### Basic usage
+To start using the web app on local computer:
 ```bash
 > repositoryPath: $ npm start
 # local NodeJS Server with hot reload at port 5000